Forming Your Graduation Plan

 Your graduation plan starts far before you actually enter college.
 It’s a long journey throughout your academic career, and can provide guidance as you move through your educational career.
 For more information on specific steps you can take at each grade level, visit our Students & Families section.

 Indiana’s high school graduation plan keeps you on track to graduate.
 It begins in grade 6, when you will commit to completing high school.
-You can work with your high school counselor and your parents or guardians to create the plan here.
+You should work with your high school counselor and your parents or guardians to create the plan.
+Download a copy here (for class of 2019-2022) or here (for class of 2023 and beyond).

 In grades 8 and 9, you will start planning your high school courses with your counselor.
 Depending on the courses you take, you can get different diplomas that can make you more likely to get into the college you want.
 Read more about Indiana’s high school diploma options here.